HonAnson/water_control_algorithm/README.md

 ### Introduction
 Red claw crayfish cultivation is difficult, yet valuable.
 Suitable water condition of redclaw crayfish is demanding and varies with location <sup>[1][2]</sup>.

 In this repository, I demonstrated water quality control algorithm I designed while working at J & KC limited as machine learning engineer.
 I used multivariant gaussian function to model the water's condition for red claw crayfish cultivation.
-I also proposed a method to produce cultivation suggestions base on output of this function.
+I also designed algorithm to produce cultivation suggestions base on output of this function.
 Enjoy!